 - Eddie Vedder of Pearl Jam did the soundtrack for Into The Wild, which also doubled as his solo debut.

 - Stewart Copeland of The Police wrote the music for Rumble Fish.
 He also composed the original theme for Babylon 5 and worked on The Equalizer.
 In fact, he has an extensive scoring career.

 - Pop-rock duo Wang Chung did the synthrock score for William Friedkin's To Liveand Diein LA, which also featured some of their licensed songs.

-- Bob Dylan composed a number of original songs for the Sam Peckinpah western Pat Garrett and Billy the Kid.
+- Bob Dylan composed a number of original songs for the Sam Peckinpah western Pat Garrett And Billy The Kid.
 He also appears in a minor role.
-One of the songs from the film, "Knockin' on Heaven's Door", is one of his greatest hits, covered by (among others) Guns N' Roses.
+One of the songs from the film, "Knockin' on Heaven's Door", is one of his greatest hits, covered by (among others) Guns N' Roses on Use Your Illusion.

 - Neil Young improvised the electric guitar soundtrack to Jim Jarmusch's acid western Dead Man while watching the film alone in a studio.

 - Jack White of The White Stripes performed five songs in the film Cold Mountain and appeared in a minor role.